vincent-bronner/pyDUSTY/README.md

-# DM-interpolator
+# py-dusty
-python package to interpolate on a grid of DUSTY+MARCS models
+python package to with various tool to analyze DUSTY models